hashgraph/hedera-sdk-java/README.md

 ## Changes in this version from 0.1.0

+### 0.3.0 - Added smart contract memo support
+Smart contracts can now have a memo attached on create and it may be updated.

 ### 0.3.0 - Removal of deprecated signature related entities
 Signature, SignatureList and ThresholdSignature